Visiting Kiki's Delivery Service

 At least the playground equipment, including the requisite boat-shaped play structure (every town in Tasmania had one of these) was free.
 And access to the resort's prime attraction, the Grindlewald Swiss Village, boasted free admission.
 But that was about it.

-Once that was settled, we had to decide about dinner.
+After we settled in, we had to decide about dinner.
 We checked the menu for the Alpenrose restaurant.
 It looked pretty pricey and the reviews were somewhat mixed, so we decided to skip the booking and drive the four kilometers to nearby Legana Pizza and got some pizza instead.
 It was pretty darn good.

 Notable Statistics